Jin-fswd/COMM_mkdocs/docs/Extension.md

 ```
 Although this code may initially seem unclear and unreadable, save the file (⌘S / CTRL + S), and you will observe that the Prettier extension significantly enhances the clarity of your code.
 ![before and after prettier extension](./Assets/images/prettier_extension.gif)

+# Troubleshooting Guide: Enhancing Your VSCode Experience with Three Must-Have Extensions

+## Introduction

+This troubleshooting guide provides solutions to common issues that users may encounter while installing and using three must-have extensions in Visual Studio Code (VSCode): Live Server, Error Lens, and Prettier.

+### Common Installation Issues and Solutions

+1. **Extension Download Failure**
+   - **Issue:** Unable to download extensions from the VSCode Marketplace.
+   - **Solution:** Ensure that your internet connection is stable and that you have access to the VSCode Marketplace.
+If the issue persists, try downloading the extensions from a different network or using a different browser.

+2. **Installation Error**
+   - **Issue:** Error encountered while installing extensions in VSCode.
+   - **Solution:** Verify that you have the necessary permissions to install extensions and that your VSCode installation is up to date.
+Restart VSCode and try reinstalling the extensions.
+If errors persist, consult the official documentation or community forums for troubleshooting assistance.

+3. **Extension Compatibility**
+   - **Issue:** Extensions not compatible with your VSCode version or operating system.
+   - **Solution:** Check the compatibility requirements of each extension before installation.
+Ensure that you're using a supported VSCode version and that your operating system meets the minimum requirements specified by the extensions.

+### Usage Issues and Solutions

+1. **Extension Activation Error**
+   - **Issue:** Extensions fail to activate or function properly in VSCode.
+   - **Solution:** Check the VSCode output console for any error messages related to extension activation.
+Verify that the extensions are enabled in the Extensions view (CTRL+SHIFT+X / ⇧⌘X).
+If necessary, disable conflicting extensions or reinstall the problematic extensions.

+2. **Functionality Limitations**
+   - **Issue:** Certain features of the extensions are not working as expected.
+   - **Solution:** Review the extension documentation and settings to ensure that you're using the features correctly.
+Check for any known issues or limitations documented by the extension developers.
+If the issue persists, consider reporting it to the extension developers or seeking help from the VSCode community.

+3. **Performance Issues**
+   - **Issue:** VSCode performance is affected after installing and using extensions.
+   - **Solution:** Monitor the resource usage of VSCode and individual extensions using the Task Manager or Activity Monitor.
+Disable unnecessary extensions or adjust their settings to optimize performance.
+Consider upgrading your hardware or adjusting VSCode settings to improve performance.

+4. **Conflict Resolution**
+   - **Issue:** Conflicts between extensions or with other VSCode features.
+   - **Solution:** Disable conflicting extensions one by one to identify the source of the conflict.
+Experiment with different extension configurations and settings to resolve conflicts.
+If necessary, consult the extension documentation or seek advice from experienced users.

+5. **Update Management**
+   - **Issue:** Difficulty managing updates for extensions.
+   - **Solution:** Enable automatic updates for extensions in the VSCode settings to ensure that you receive the latest features and bug fixes.
+Regularly check for updates manually by visiting the Extensions view and clicking the "Update All" button if available.
+Review release notes and changelogs to understand the changes introduced by updates.

+6. **Extension Removal**
+   - **Issue:** Difficulty removing or uninstalling extensions from VSCode.
+   - **Solution:** Use the Extensions view (CTRL+SHIFT+X / ⇧⌘X) to manage installed extensions.
+Click on the gear icon next to each extension to access options for disabling, uninstalling, or configuring the extension.
+Follow the prompts to complete the removal process.

+7. **General Troubleshooting**
+   - If none of the above solutions resolve your issue, consider seeking help from official support channels, community forums, or consulting the official documentation for VSCode and the specific extensions.